Cleaning Mineral Deposits

 - Simply wipe away

-For stubborn stains, try mixing a cleaning paste with white vinegar and baking soda.
+For stubborn stains, try mixing a cleaning paste with warm water and baking soda.

 Rub the paste over the stains and let sit for 10 minutes, and then wipe away with a soft sponge or cloth (never use an abrasive scrubber).